cardano-foundation/CIPs/CIP-0011/README.md

 ### Acceptance Criteria

-- [x] All notable wallet providers follow this method of key derivation.
+- [x] All notable wallet and tooling providers follow this method of key derivation.

 ### Implementation Plan